solso/jor/README.md

 Indexes are managed in the same way than an `insert` operations, so that you can use `:exclude_fields_to_index` as options.

-If the update is a removal of a field, you must do it like this:
+If the update is a removal of a field, you must do it like this: (this part is not implemented yet)

   jor.restaurants.update({"_id" => 42}, {"address" => nil)